GCC DOA and TOA

 Property

-- Specify pairs of antenna array elements to calculate correlation using the Sensor pairs parameters. -
+— specify the pairs of antenna array elements to calculate the correlation using the Sensor pairs parameter. -

 Auto

-- correlation calculation is performed between the first element and all other elements.
+— correlation is calculated between the first element and all other elements.
 The first element serves as a reference channel.

-Pairs of antenna array elements given as matrix 2 at of positive integers.
+Pairs of antenna array elements defined as a matrix 2 on of positive integers.

 Dependencies